fabryandrea/RedshiftWorkshop/Lab1/README.md

 # LAB 1 - Launching a Redshift Clusters in your account using Cloud Formation.
-In this lab you will launch a new Redshift Cluster, setup connectivity and configure a JDBC Client tool.
+In this lab you will launch a new Redshift Cluster, Install the client tool of your preference and setup connectivity to stablish a connectivity with Amazon Redshift Cluster.

 ## Contents
   - [Prerequisites](#Prerequisites)